saltybeagle/writer/README.md

 - Simple scoped Text API's (`TextSelection`, `TextAnnotation`) suitable for many basic (form-based) editing scenarios.
 - More complex Container API (`ContainerSelection`, `ContainerAnnotation` -> speaking multi-node-annotations)
   - Container editing behavior is specified close to container implementation
-    - E.g. ContentContainer editor could should specify which nodes it supports and how it handles edge cases, like braking and joining nodes etc. we should be able to make two different container editor implementations, with a different set of nodes and a different behavior for breaking etc. I think we should not put too much detail into the bare node implementations, to keep them reusable.
+    - E.g. ContentContainer editor could should specify which nodes it supports and how it handles edge cases, like breaking and joining nodes etc. we should be able to make two different container editor implementations, with a different set of nodes and a different behavior for breaking etc. I think we should not put too much detail into the bare node implementations, to keep them reusable.
     - Question: When a node (like figure) has components (title, caption), isn't this pretty much like a container?
 Maybe we could solve the same problem by allowing nested container nodes.
 Or let's call it composite nodes vs leaf nodes.
-Anyway something like a figure is structured in a defined way, while a containers primary behavior is managing a list of nodes that can be shuffled individually
+Anyway something like a figure is structured in a defined way, while a container's primary behavior is managing a list of nodes that can be shuffled individually.